gfever/jjtt/README.md

 * `php artisan migrate`

 Api will be available at http://localhost:8005

-Api documentation available here `/api/documentation`
+Api documentation will be available here `/api/documentation`